Veri-Q/Robustness/README.md

 ```sh
 sudo apt install -y libblas-dev liblapack-dev cmake python3-pip
 ```
-2) Because the default version of Python in Ubuntu 18.04 is Python3.6, we should install Numpy first.
+2) Because the default version of Python in Ubuntu 18.04 is Python3.6, Numpy should be installed first.
 ```sh
 pip3 install numpy
 ```